tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 <!-- TODO(max): Compare with Skybison -->

 168ms!
-To refresh your memory, that's 5x faster than CPython and 13x greater than baseline PyPy.
+To refresh your memory, that's **5x** faster than CPython and **13x** faster than baseline PyPy.
 I honestly did not believe my eyes when I saw this number.
 And I think there is *still room for more* improvements like doing the signature/metadata finding inside the JIT instead of calling that C function.

 This is extraordinarily promising.